Testimonials And Results9.5/10

 In this investigation you’ll find out what this program is all about, its pros and cons, and what it can do for you.

-- The Ultimate Pull-Up Program Benefits
+Ultimate Pull-Up Program Overview

 The Ultimate Pull-Up Program is a blueprint originally intended for women to improve their pull-up abilities, which also happens to work just as well for men.

 While the ficus of the program is on pull-ups, the training regimen necessary to get there also involves working out the whole body, particularly the core.

 So it may be considered a full body workout plan with an emphasis on pull-ups.
 The pull-up is to the upper body what the squat or dead-lift is to the lower body.

 It is the king of upper body exercises, being a compound, multi joint movement that involves the vast majority of upper body muscles at the same time.